Bike Park Safety Guide

 • The Loop

-The Loop is our easiest cross country trail and can be ridden straight from the base area (lift access not required).
-It's a great warm up before riding the lift-accessed downhill trails and can be used for getting riding fundamentals down before heading up the mountain.
+Easier / Green Cross-Country - The Loop can be ridden straight from the base area (lift access not required).
+It's a great warm-up before riding the lift-accessed downhill trails and can be used for getting riding fundamentals down before heading up the mountain.
 Ride this trail before attempting any other trails.

 • Green Party